log10-io/log10/README.md

 llm = ChatOpenAI(model_name="gpt-3.5-turbo", callbacks=[log10_callback])
 ```

-Read more here for options for logging using library wrapper, langhchain callback logger and how to apply log10 tags [here](./logging.md).
+Read more here for options for logging using library wrapper, langchain callback logger and how to apply log10 tags [here](./logging.md).

 **💿🧩 Flexible data store**